Cities appealing 2020 census count garner only small wins

 Milwaukee is among the largest U.S. cities to challenge their 2020 census numbers, along with Boston, Detroit and Austin, Texas.
 Those cases also are still pending and could produce larger revisions.
 About six dozen smaller cities, towns and villages have challenged their head count through two Census Bureau programs.

-The statistical agency has posted the results for more than a dozen municipalities, with a gain of as little as four people in Cleveland, Georgia, where one additional home was added to the city’s boundaries.
+The statistical agency has posted the results for more than a dozen municipalities, with a gain of as few as four people in Cleveland, Georgia, where one additional home was added to the city’s boundaries.
+Kevin Harris, the city’s administrator, said the Census Bureau didn’t inform local officials where the population gain occurred in the city of 3,518 residents.

+“We simply want an accurate number for our community since this involves the census count and access to resources since so many federal programs are based on population,” Harris said in an email on Friday.

 A substantial number of revisions involved jails or prisons whose inmates were assigned to the wrong jurisdiction.
 Those facilities, along with college dorms, nursing homes and military barracks, were among the most difficult places to count as the coronavirus spread throughout the U.S. during crucial weeks for the census in the spring of 2020.
 Students were sent home from campuses, and prisons and nursing homes went into lockdowns when those residents were supposed to be counted.